Plain Language Awards

 Media statement

-The team at Maritime NZ’s Rescue Coordination Centre is very excited to be nominated in the People’s Choice category for the Plain Language Awards for our Beacons.org website.
-Every year hundreds of thousands, if not well over a million people in New Zealand get out to enjoy the wilderness around Aotearoa.
+Every year hundreds of thousands, if not well over a million, people in New Zealand get out to enjoy the wilderness around Aotearoa.
 A key consideration for everyone should be to know how to keep themselves safe.

-We are driven to have an accessible, easy-to-understand website for everyone looking to buy, rent, register, and use a beacon to assist in keeping themselves, family, and friends safe should something go wrong.
+We are driven to have an accessible, easy-to-understand website for everyone looking to buy, rent, register, and use a beacon to assist in keeping themselves, their family, and friends safe should something go wrong.

-As at the end of September 2023, we have had over 150,000 beacons registered and the majority of these have been registered by our website beacons.org.nz.
+As at the end of September 2023, we have had over 150,000 beacons registered, and the majority of these have been registered by our website beacons.org.nz.

 Justin Allan